 It’s difficult to say, at this point, whether this is a legitimate gripe or a potential $18 billion technicality.
 Either way, it’s got big money ramifications.

 Evidence of a plaintiff’s use of drug and alcohol is often admissible in a personal injury action.
 While prejudicial, the usage of such substances is highly relevant when it contributed to causing the injury of which the plaintiff complains.
 Simple enough.
 But what happens when there is evidence of drug use in product liability litigation (by a plaintiff, not a manufacturer)?
+You can seek the support of drug rehab centers to treat patients with drug addiction.
+But the same cannot be assured when there is evidence of drug use in products.
 Certainly, a product remains defectively designed or manufactured regardless of the user’s propensity to indulge in body altering substances, right?
 Maybe not, says the Western District of Louisiana.

 In Graham v.
 Hamilton, No. 3:11-609, 2012 WL 1898667 (W.D.
 La.
 May 23, 2012), the plaintiff’s alleged that the door latch design in a Chevrolet Camaro was unreasonably dangerous because it allowed an unlocked door to open during a motor vehicle accident.
 As plaintiffs, the widower of the driver and the guardian of a child passenger, argued that had the door latch not been defectively designed, the driver would not have been ejected, would have survived the accident, and rescued her child before he died when the vehicle caught fire.